corysabol/seg/README.md

       --rules <RULES>
           An optional rules file to use
       --protocol <PROTOCOL>
           The protocol to listen for connection over.
-NOT YET IMPLEMENTED! [defa
-ult: both] [possible values: tcp, udp, both]
-  -l, --listen-address <LISTEN_ADDRESS>
+NOT YET IMPLEMENTED! [default: both] [possible values: tcp, udp, both] -l, --listen-address <LISTEN_ADDRESS>
           [default: 0.0.0.0]
   -a, --access-port <ACCESS_PORT>